 Start with your diet.
 Eat more vegetables, fruits, whole grains, lean meats, and low-fat dairy products.
 Cut out sugary soft drinks and fried foods.
 Try eating several small meals throughout the day rather than one or two large meals, and forget about eating for two.
 After all, you need no extra calories in your first trimester and only about 300 additional daily calories in your second and third trimesters – about the number of calories in a yogurt and a banana.

 Get active.
 This is perhaps most important.
 One of the best things you can do is to start walking regularly.
 Walking 20 to 30 minutes a day is something you can do safely throughout your pregnancy, says Dr. Riley.
+You can even do fitness courses around melbourne so you can become educated in core strengthening which will help a lot with back pain.
 Make sure that you get those niggles looked at, whether it be a sports physio or a chiropractor, so that you have no excuses.
 In pregnancy, the goal, according to the Institute of Medicine’s guidelines, is to gain 25 to 35 pounds if you are normal weight, 15 to 25 pounds if you are overweight, and 15 pounds if you are obese.

 In Dr. Torgerson’s experience, “any gain over 25 pounds is the amount you need to work off through diet and exercise over the next year or so.
 But a lot of women don’t do that.”
 Her advice: Ideally, you should gain the appropriate amount of weight during pregnancy and make every effort to lose any extra before you get pregnant again.